Another idea, supposedly confirmed by science, turns out to have little scientific foundation.

 Journalists think their job is to shame ordinary people into silence lest they say something politically incorrect about the scale and pace of European immigration.

-If nearly 10 times more immigrants turn up than were predicted by government experts, where’s affordable housing supposed to come from?
+If 10 times more immigrants turn up than were predicted by government experts, where’s affordable housing supposed to come from?

 Elites make immigration decisions, while the working class lives with the consequences.